Live in Victoria? Sumo Power is a wholesale electricity provider offering a range of competitive plans to residents of the Garden State.

-Sumo Power is dedicated to providing cheap electricity at wholesale rates.
-Based in Victoria, where power costs have soared in recent years, Sumo Power aims to offer low prices, great service and no hidden fees or nasty surprises.
+Sumo Power is dedicated to providing low-priced electricity.
+Based in Victoria, where power costs have soared in recent years, Sumo Power aims to offer low prices, great service and no hidden fees.

 Some of the benefits that come with signing up with Sumo Power are: